tylertitsworth/5th-age-srd/Classes/Paladin.md

 #### Adventurer Feat

-Choose one terrain from the druid’s Terrain Caster talent, and gain a daily spell of your level or lower from its list.
+Choose one terrain from the druid’s Terrain Caster talent, and gain a full recovery spell of your level or lower from its list.
 You can switch Wisdom for Charisma in the spell’s description.
 You don’t need to be in the terrain to cast it.

 #### Champion Feat